 Ready to start learning?

-One of the biggest challenges customers face in a dispensary, is the inconsistency in information they receive from differey staff members.
+One of the biggest challenges customers face in a dispensary is the inconsistency in information they receive from different staff members.
 CCT is the foundational solution to this problem, as it provides your staff with uniformity in product knowledge, cannabis terminology, sales training, and customer service.
-When customers are able to feel confident in a dispensary, regardless who assists them, their loyalty increases dramatically.
+When customers are able to feel confident in a dispensary, regardless of who assists them, their loyalty increases dramatically.

 A CCT certification can help minimize the risk for your dispensary by empowering your staff with the knowledge they need to safely dispense cannabis products.
-Your dispensary easily can avoid public health, safety, legal, and compliance issues, but it all starts with proper education from trusted resources.
+Your dispensary can easily avoid public health, safety, legal, and compliance issues, but it all starts with proper education from trusted sources.